WeMakeDevs/classroom-monitor-bot/README.md

 1. Open the folder of your cloned repository with any text editor of your choice (VSCode recommended)
 2. Now go to the [Discord Developers Portal](https://discord.com/developers/) page where you created the bot and copy the bot token from the `Bot` tab (refer to the image below)
     ![Bot Token](https://raw.githubusercontent.com/commclassroom/classroom-monitor-bot/main/doc/images/BotToken.jpg)
 3. Now create a file named`.env` in your root folder.
 Copy everything from the `.env-sample` file and replace the `BOT-TOKEN` value with the copied token.
 Note that the `.env` file should be nameless.
 Create a nameless file, with the extension `.env`.
-If you add a name to the file, NPM won't be able to access the token.
+If you add a name to the file, NPM won't be able to access the token
 4. In the terminal run, `npm install`, this will install all the necessary packages
-5. Start our server by running `npm start`.
+5. Start our server by running `npm start`
 6. All done!
 The bot is now online!

 ## Supported commands